• Skip to primary navigation

 Bloody Broken Glass Cupcakes - Frosted cupcakes decorated with edible homemade sugar-based "broken glass" and edible "blood."
 Easy to make and perfect for a Halloween party!

-How to make Bloody Broken Glass Cupcakes:
+Bloody Broken Glass Cupcakes Recipe

-5 from 1 vote
+5 from 2 votes

 Print Pin Rate

-Cook Time: 51 minutes
+Cook Time: 50 minutes minutes

 Servings: 24